 Begin with Basic Note Names

-Begin with the basic spaces & lines of the staff.
+Begin with the basic notes of the staff.
 Give students LOTS of time to master these notes before learning notes above and below the staff.
-Our curriculum introduces the BASIC treble note names in third grade, the EXTENDED treble clef note names in fourth grade and bass clef note names in fifth grade.
+Our curriculum introduces the BASIC treble note names in third grade, the EXTENDED treble clef note names in fourth grade, and bass clef note names in fifth grade.